NikoBoi12/Portfolio/README.md

 I'm a Software Engineer, Game Developer, and Full stack developer with some VFX knowledge

-I have contributed to over Nine million visits!
+I have contributed to over eleven million visits!

 Majoring in Software Engineering